 If the U of U Health Plans Grievances and Appeals Department considers, relies on or generates new or additional evidence in connection with its review of the claim, it will provide the Claimant with the new or additional evidence free of charge as soon as possible and with sufficient time to respond before a final determination is required to be provided by the U of U Health Plans Grievances and Appeals Department.
-If the U of U Health Plans Grievances and Appeals Department relies on new or additional reasons in denying the Claimant's claim on review, the U of U Health Plans Appeals and Grievances Department will provide the Claimant with the new or additional reasons as possible and with sufficient time to respond before a final determination is required to be provided by the U of U Health Plans Appeals and Grievances Department will provide the Claimant with the new or additional reasons as soon as possible and with sufficient time to respond before a final determination is required to be provided by the U of U Health Plans Appeals and Grievances Department.
+If the U of U Health Plans Grievances and Appeals Department relies on new or additional reasons in denying the Claimant's claim on review, the U of U Health Plans Appeals

-- 7. Scope of Review.
+- and Grievances Department will provide the Claimant with the new or additional reasons as soon as possible and with sufficient time to respond before a final determination is required to be provided by the U of U Health Plans Appeals and Grievances Department. - 7.
+Scope of Review.
 The person who reviews and decides the Claimant's appeal will be a different individual than the person who decided the initial adverse benefit determination and will not be a subordinate of the person who made the initial adverse benefit determination.
 The review on appeal will not give deference to the initial adverse benefit determination and will be made anew.
 The U of U Health Plans Appeals and Grievances Department will not make any decision regarding hiring, compensation, termination, promotion or other similar matters with respect to the individual selected to conduct the review on appeal based upon how the individual will decide the appeal. - 8.
 Medical Professionals.
 In the event that a claim is denied on the grounds of medical judgment, the U of U Health Plans Appeals and Grievances Department will consult with a health professional with appropriate training and experience.
 The health care professional who is consulted on appeal will not be the same person who was consulted, if any, regarding the initial benefit determination or a subordinate of that person.